taxlegit-dev/vectorless-rag/README.md

 ### 🧩 Features

 Compared to traditional *vector-based RAG*, **PageIndex** features:
-- **No Vector DB Needed**: Uses document structure and LLM reasoning for retrieval, instead of vector search.
+- **No Vector DB**: Uses document structure and LLM reasoning for retrieval, instead of vector search.
-- **No Chunking Needed**: Documents are organized into natural sections, not artificial chunks.
+- **No Chunking**: Documents are organized into natural sections, not artificial chunks.
 - **Human-like Retrieval**: Simulates how human experts navigate and extract knowledge from complex documents.
 - **Transparent Retrieval Process**: Retrieval based on reasoning — traceable and interpretable.
 Say goodbye to approximate vector search ("vibe retrieval").